Although it is Japan's third-largest island by size, Kyushu is all too often overlooked or left out of itineraries.

 With the original construction dating back to the early 1600s, the castle's immense and steep ramparts made it notoriously difficult to break into.
 Its defenses were designed specifically to dissuade ninjas from attempting to penetrate the fortifications.

 In contrast to the brutal construction, the dazzlingly ornate painting of Japanese landscapes in the interior of the reconstructed Honmaru Goten Palace are stunning.

-The castle was badly damaged during a 2016 earthquake, but some orignal buildings managed to survive, and in June 2021 the interior of the castle's main keep was reopened to the public.
+The castle was badly damaged during a 2016 earthquake, but some original buildings managed to survive, and in June 2021 the interior of the castle's main keep was reopened to the public.
 A programme of repairs remains ongoing.
-However, don't let that put you off seeing this fine example of Japanese castle.
+However, don't let that put you off seeing this fine example of a Japanese castle.